ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 - For each workshop there will be 3 facilitators
     - 1 lead facilitator, who will also be co-ordinating and presenting that workshop's contents
     - 2 assistant facilitators
-- The lead facilitator could be the same person for the 2 days, different on each day or they may alternate on a single day
+- The lead facilitator could be the same person across all course days, different on each day or they may alternate on a single day
 - You should have been told in advance what your role will be

 ## Course Schedule